-Small and home businesses, unfortunately, are often the target of thieves and scam artists.
-Learn how a Business Watch program can help.
+Small businesses, unfortunately, are often the target of thieves and scam artists.
+A Business Watch program can help.

-Officer Angie Echtenkamp, the Business Watch program coordinator for the Omaha Police Department, advised small business people to join a local Business Watch program or to start one up if your business community did not already have one.
+Officer Angie Echtenkamp, the Business Watch program coordinator for the Omaha, Nebraska Police Department, advised small business owners to join a local Business Watch program or to start one up if your business community does not already have one.

-Echtenkamp said that the Business Watch is a great program and it can be extremely beneficial to the community and the police in the fight against crime.
+Echtenkamp said that the Business Watch is a great program and can be beneficial to the community as a whole as a way to prevent crime.

-“It enables individuals businesses to take an active part in preventing and reducing crime on business premises through sharing information, raising awareness and improving communications,” Witte explained.
+“It enables individuals businesses to take an active part in preventing and reducing crime on business premises through sharing information, raising awareness and improving communications,” he said.

-Witte added that their Business Watch program in Burnsville works by two-way communication between program members and the Burnsville Police Department.
+Witte added that the Business Watch program in Burnsville works by two-way communication between program members and the Burnsville Police Department.

-Witte explained that the e-mail alerts warn members about forged, stolen or lost checks and credit cards, stolen identities, counterfeit bills and checks, names and account numbers of persons actively passing bad checks, current business scams, shoplifters, area vandalism and other topics of interest to small business people.
+Witte explained that the e-mail alerts warn members about forged, stolen, or lost checks and credit cards, stolen identities, counterfeit bills and checks, names and account numbers of persons actively passing bad checks, current business scams, shoplifters, area vandalism and other topics of interest to small business owners.